1Kieran/1Kieran.github.io/README.md

 7. Help Others Write
 8. Publish Frequently

 The principle _don't write_ refers to the writers need to research before writing.
 Etter advises that writers become very familiar with their subject matter before beginning to write about it.
 This step requires that the write become something of an expert on the topic before starting the technical write up.
-The second principle _define the audience_ asks the writer to critily reflect on who they're writing for.
+The second principle _define the audience_ asks the writer to critically reflect on who they're writing for.
 This means understanding the need and issues the reader of the document are faced with when referring to the technical write up.

 In the case of writing a resume these steps are vitally important.
 These steps require the writer to understand the company they are applying to.
 What does this company need in an employee?
 What issues does this company face that the writer is unique suited to resolve?
 Additionally they must understand the audience they are writing for.
 What is the companies culture like?
 Are they formal or informal?
 What is the companies mission?
 These questions must be answers before writing the resume.
 As the resume itself is a prerequisite to this document, this guide will not go in to great detail about how to write a resume.